Getting your finances under control as an adult can be hard because there are countless expenses that come in every month.

 But if you are on a limited fund, it’s ok to start off renting something you can afford now and upgrade later.
-Selfish behaviors like renting more than you can afford puts pressure on yourself (financially), and might end up with you wasting money that can be saved.
+Selfish behaviours like renting more than you can afford put pressure on yourself (financially), and might end up with you wasting money that can be saved.

 There is nothing wrong with living in a mediocre home for a little while.